Trump, campaigning in Iowa, vows to ban Hamas sympathizers from US if he wins a second term

 “I can promise you there is no backlog," said Alex Latcham, a senior Trump adviser and early-state coordinator.

 Trump was hitting both ends of Dallas Co.
 Monday as he headlined a central Iowa caucus organizing event in booming Dallas County, west of Des Moines, and a speaking event in the city's GOP-leaning western suburbs on Monday.
-Dallas is the fastest growing county in the state and among the fastest growing in the country.
-Though Republican-leaning, it is divided, with more strict religious conservatives weighing the western rural end of the county and more moderate, younger GOP voter on the suburban Des Moines eastern side.
+Dallas is the fastest-growing county in the state and among the fastest-growing in the country.
+Though Republican-leaning, it is divided, with more strict religious conservatives weighing the western rural end of the county and more moderate, younger GOP voters on the suburban Des Moines eastern side.

 When he launched his candidacy for president, Trump memorably was unsure about the caucus process.
 The quirky contests — more than 1,600 simultaneous, neighborhood-level political meetings at which party members register their presidential preference publicly — are not state-sanctioned primary elections and require intense organization to have supporters in place at each location.